BlaD3r035/Police-Database-mongodb/README.md

 This project integrates with **Discord webhooks** for notifications and leverages the **Unb-API** to enhance functionality related to user information and administrative actions.

+This is a basic example, you can add more information. remember, the design of the page is too simple bc it's just an example.
 ---

 ### Features